MaximeCulea/acf-beautiful-flexible/README.md

 ## License

-ACF Beautiful Flexible is licensed under the [GPLv3 or later](LICENSE.md).
+ACF Beautiful Flexible is licensed under the [GPLv2 or later](LICENSE).